tinosteinort/beanrepository/README.md

 * Simple, self-explanatory and failsafe Configuration in Java Code
 * No use of Reflection or Annotation Magic
-* Support for Singletons and Instances
+* Support for Singletons, Prototypes and Instances
-* Fail Fast: Detection of cyclic References on start up
+* Fail Fast on start up
 * Execute Code after Initialisation of the Bean
 * Support for Prototypes (even with Parameters)
 * Detect Beans of a specific Type: `Set<T> getBeansOfType(final Class<T> cls)`